Thursday, 31 December 2020

 But once you track it all back through a 30+ year history it's not that surprising though.
 A lot of people don't actually understand that an idea such as "White Privilege" just doesn't arrive organically by some kind of osmosis.
 Some numskull has to come up with that piece of rhetoric in an academic essay by flipping an underprivileged classes critique, getting rid of poor white Americans as underprivileged by tossing them into the trash so that it was then only just people of colour could then be underprivileged or oppressed in the USA and 30+ years later after its gained some traction through some mental intersectionality my nephew thinks it's a fact because he learnt it at university.
 My nephew also learnt I'm a racist because if I deny it it's true.
 "It's all written down at a university Uncle Tim so it's true!"

-Governments mean absolutely nothing now as the authoritarian lunatic fringe have got hold of governance through Big Tech, Big Pharma, Education, Media, Multinational Corporations, whoever you work for and now your children.
+Governments mean absolutely nothing now as the authoritarian lunatic fringe have got hold of governance through Big Tech, Big Pharma, Education, Media, Multinational Corporations, the deep state, whoever you work for and now your children.
 It's a sideways revolution and if I hear another narcissistic sanctimonious zealot espouse anymore bullshit I'm going to explode.
 I'm not allowed to show concern over the unquestioned rising authoritarianism in my home state of Victoria, Australia.
-I can't even ask Do you reckon Dr Fuckin Fauci is perhaps a bit dodgy?
+Americans can't even ask Do you reckon Dr Fuckin Fauci is perhaps a bit dodgy?
 Why will race-baiter Barrack Obama not denounce critical race theory (which is weird and shameful considering his rich kid background and he's half white like that's a fucking race now, and his dad was a government economist for the Nigerian government.
-So he's not even part of the oppression game...) or ask Whether trans women (that's biological men for those not keeping with the program, not that I can bloody blame you) should be allowed to compete in women's sports? or What's in Hunter Biden's laptop? or Why do you think so many more minorities voted for Trump in 2020?
+So he's not even part of the oppression game...) or ask whether trans women (that's biological men for those not keeping with the program, not that I can bloody blame you) should be allowed to compete in women's sports? or What's in Hunter Biden's laptop? or Why do you think so many more minorities voted for Trump in 2020?
 No, No, No!
 How very dare you?
 The far left illiberals, blm and baby tantrum anarchists have it all worked out in their condescending racialised minds.
 This was perfectly illustrated by Chelsea Handler, a white American celebrity, saying to her ex-boyfriend 50 Cent, an African American, that she had to remind him that he was black and that he needs to be voting on the left.
 She may has well have said "Know your place boy!"

 Anyway music-wise I didn't check out any pop, rap or anything that didn't really come straight to me via my bandcamp ie. My best of new music list isn't anywhere near as adventurous as last year's as its mainly full of old faves although there are a couple of new artists to me Duma, Ploy & Her Majesty's Coroner For Wirral.